emnify/emnify-sdk-python/README.md

 Read more about working with the Python SDK and the underlying concepts in the [emnify product documentation](https://docs.emnify.com/sdks/python).

+### API reference

+We use [sphinx-autoapi](https://github.com/readthedocs/sphinx-autoapi) to auto-generate the API reference documentation within this repository.
+This documentation is hosted separately on [GitHub Pages](https://emnify.github.io/emnify-sdk-python/autoapi/index.html).

+> 🗺️ _Note: We plan to eventually migrate the API reference documentation into our [product documentation platform](https://docs.emnify.com/)._

+See our [documentation guide](./docs/README.md) if you're interested in contributing to the API reference or running the documentation locally.

 ## Contributing

-If you've found a bug or would like to add new features, [open an issue](https://github.com/emnify/emnify-sdk-python/issues/new) or [create a pull request](https://github.com/emnify/emnify-sdk-python/pulls) to this Github repository.
+If you've found a bug or want to add new features, [open an issue](https://github.com/emnify/emnify-sdk-python/issues/new) or [create a pull request](https://github.com/emnify/emnify-sdk-python/pulls) to this GitHub repository.

 See our [development guide](./DEVELOPMENT.md) for how to get started.